PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Baseline Experiments

 \subsection{Setup, Hyperparameters and Training Details}

 The majority of experiments were performed on a single machine running Ubuntu 20.04 with an Intel Xeon Gold 6230 CPU and 4x NVIDIA V100 GPUs, each with 32 GB VRAM.

-\textbf{Linear model} We implemented a linear support vector classifier (using LinearSVC) with squared hinge loss and L2 regularization.
-Key hyperparameters included: tolerance for convergence set to $10^-3$, \texttt{dual} set to \texttt{true} -- due to large number of features, and \texttt{class\_weight} set to 'balanced' -- to weight samples inversely proportional to their class frequencies.
+\textbf{Linear model} We implemented a linear support vector classifier (using LinearSVC in scikit-learn) with squared hinge loss and L2 regularization.
+Key hyperparameters included: tolerance for convergence set to $10^{-3}$, \texttt{dual=True} and \texttt{class\_weight='balanced'}.
 The model used a combination of a few tens of hand-crafted features and a large number of n-gram features.
 The hand-crafted features included URL-based, such as the overall length of the URL, characteristics of the path, domain and subdomain structure, and lengths of individual components; and those derived from the HTML DOM structure, such as the number of nodes and edges in the DOM tree, to capture the structural complexity of the web page.
-The training converged in $\sim$ 24 epochs.
+The training converged in 24 epochs.

-\textbf{FNN model} We used two types of n-gram features as input to our feedforward neural network (FNN) model.
+\textbf{FFN model} We used two types of n-gram features as input to our feedforward neural network (FFN) model.
 The first type consists of character-level 2-, 3-, and 4-grams extracted from the URL and selected sections of the parsed HTML, including: visible text, HTML tags, scripts, links, image sources, and embedded image data.
 The second type of n-gram feature is derived from XPath sequences extracted from the HTML DOM.
 Unlike the character-based n-grams, these XPath n-grams are computed at the tag level.
-For example, the 2-gram representation of the XPath sequence \texttt{<document>/<div>/<p>/<a>} includes the segments: \texttt{<document>/<div>, <div>/<p>, and <p>/<a>}.
-Each character-level or XPath n-gram is treated as an independent binary feature for input to the FNN.

-The feature extraction process initially produced approximately 15.3 million binary features.
-We selected the 300,000 most frequent features from the training set for use in model training.
-Training was conducted over 10 epochs.
-The entire pipeline, including feature extraction and model training, completed in approximately 32 hours.
+For example, the 2-gram representation of the XPath sequence \texttt{<document>/\allowbreak<div>/\allowbreak<p>/\allowbreak<a>} includes the segments: \texttt{<document>/\allowbreak<div>, <div>/\allowbreak<p>, and <p>/\allowbreak<a>}.
+Each character-level or XPath n-gram is treated as an independent binary feature for input to the FFN.
+The feature extraction process initially produced approximately 66.5 million binary features.
+We selected the 1.6 million most frequent features from the training set for use in model training.
+Training was conducted over 20 epochs.
+The entire pipeline, including feature extraction and model training, completed in approximately 45 hours.